Active ingredient

 Yasmin and cancer

 Breast cancer has been observed slightly more often in women using combination pills, but it is not known whether this is caused by the treatment.
 For example it may be that more tumours are detected in women on combination pills because they are examined by their doctor more often.
-The risk of breast tumours becomes gradually less after stopping the combination hormonal contraceptives.
+The occurence of breast tumours becomes gradually less after stopping the combination hormonal contraceptives.
 It is important to regularly check your breasts and you should contact your doctor if you feel any lump.

 In rare cases, benign liver tumours, and in even fewer cases malignant liver tumours have been reported in pill users.
 Contact your doctor if you have unusually severe abdominal pain.